 Mountain Flights and Helicopter Tours

-In a similar way, you can also see the mountains in the Everest region in a mountain flight.
+In a similar way, you can also see the mountains in the Everest region on a mountain flight.
 There are also other regions which you can get to in a mountain flight.
-This includes Annapurna Base Camp and Pokhara region.
+This includes Annapurna Base Camp and the Pokhara region.

 Nepal also hopes to improve the status of adventure sports in the country during the Visit Nepal 2020.